icflorescu/sublime-better-coffeescript/README.md

 I'll do my best to keep this fork in sync with the original repository; if you find it useful, please consider endorsing me on Coderwall: [![endorse](https://api.coderwall.com/icflorescu/endorsecount.png)](https://coderwall.com/icflorescu)

-Don't forget to support [Logan Howlett](https://github.com/aponxi), the author of the original [sublime-better-coffeescript](https://github.com/aponxi/sublime-better-coffeescript) package :-)
+Don't forget to support or donate to [Logan Howlett](https://github.com/aponxi), the author of the original [sublime-better-coffeescript](https://github.com/aponxi/sublime-better-coffeescript) package; see details below.

 ## How to install